Unleash/unleash/docs/getting-started.md

   });
 ```

-Available unleash options includes:
+Available unleash options include:

-- **databaseUrl** - the postgress database url to connect to.
+- **databaseUrl** - the postgres database url to connect to.
 Should include username/password.
-- **databaseSchema** - the postgress database schema to use.
-Defaults to 'public'
+- **databaseSchema** - the postgres database schema to use.
+Defaults to 'public'.
-- **port** - Which port should the unleash-server bind to?
+- **port** - which port the unleash-server should bind to.
 - **enableLegacyRoutes** (boolean) - allows you to turn on/off support for legacy routes to support older clients.
 Enabled by default.
-- **serverMetrics** (boolean) - Use this option to turn off prometheus metrics.
+- **serverMetrics** (boolean) - use this option to turn on/off prometheus metrics.
-- **preHook** (function) - This is a hook if you need to provide any middlewares to express before `unleash` adds any.
-Express app instance is injected as first arguement.
+- **preHook** (function) - this is a hook if you need to provide any middlewares to express before `unleash` adds any.
+Express app instance is injected as first argument.
-- **preRouterHook** (function) - Use this to register custom express middlewares before the `unleash` specific routers are added.
+- **preRouterHook** (function) - use this to register custom express middlewares before the `unleash` specific routers are added.
 This is typically how you would register custom middlewares to handle authentication.
-- **secret** (string) - Set this when you want to secure unleash.
+- **secret** (string) - set this when you want to secure unleash.
 Used to encrypt the user session.
-- **adminAuthentication** (string) - Use this when implementing custom admin authentication [securing-unleash](./securing-unleash.md).
+- **adminAuthentication** (string) - use this when implementing custom admin authentication [securing-unleash](./securing-unleash.md).
 Possible values are:
-  - `none` - Will disable authentication altogether
+  - `none` - will disable authentication altogether
-  - `unsecure` - (default) Will use simple cookie based authentication.
+  - `unsecure` - (default) will use simple cookie based authentication.
 UI will require the user to specify an email in order to use unleash.
-  - `custom` - Use this when you implement your own custom authentication logic.
+  - `custom` - use this when you implement your own custom authentication logic.

 ### 3. Docker